Synthetic Mutual Gauge Field in Microwave-Shielded Polar Molecular Gases

 First, the synthetic gauge field has been extensively investigated in cold atom physics before, where such a gauge field is coupled to the motion of each single particle~\cite{Lin2009,Dalibard2011,Lin2011,Wang2012,Cheuk2012,Goldman2014,Zhai2015,Huang2016,Wu2016,Cooper2019,Wang2021}.
 In our case, we show that, in a two-molecule system, the gauge field emerges and couples to the relative coordinate of two molecules.
 That is to say, one molecule sees another molecule as a moving source of the synthetic magnetic field.
 In a many-body system, every molecule carries a synthetic charge and sees any other molecule as carrying the source of the magnetic field.
 This is reminiscent of the composite fermion description of the fraction quantum Hall effect, where such a gauge field is called the mutual gauge field~\cite{Nagaosa}.

 Secondly, the mutual gauge field manifests as flux attachment in the fractional quantum Hall case.
-Namely, one electron sees another electron as if a magnetic flux is attached to it.
+Namely, a magnetic field is attached to each electron.
+However, each electron does not see the magnetic field attached to itself but sees the magnetic flux attached to other electrons.
 In a two-molecule system, the synthetic mutual gauge field behaves like \textit{solenoid attachment} instead of flux attachment.
 That is to say, one molecule behaving as a charged particle sees the other molecule as if a solenoid is attached to it.
 More concretely, in the relative coordinate, the synthetic magnetic field lines go from the north pole to the south pole, where the microwave polarization defines the poles.
 We emphasize that this is not the scenario in which two molecules interact by magnetic dipolar interaction as two solenoids.

 In Fig. \ref{mutual-gauge}, we schematically illustrate this physical picture of the mutual synthetic gauge field in microwave-shielded polar molecules.
 Below, we will first show how such a gauge field emerges and then discuss its physical consequences.